naman22a/fod-lab-3rd-sem/README.md

      *******
     *********
     ```
-4. Design a Python function to find the max of three
+4. Design a Python function to find the max of three numbers.
-   numbers.
 5. Write a program in Python to read a text file and write a text file.
 6. Write a program in Python to implement exception handling.
+7. Design a Python program for creating a random story generator.